-In this two-part series, I’ll discuss best practices for building effective VOC programs.
+In this two-part series, I’ll discuss what VOC is—and outline best practices for building effective VOC programs.
 It starts at the beginning: with gathering and analyzing VOC data.
 In the next post, I’ll explain how to embed that data into strategic and tactical decision-making processes across the enterprise.

 1. Go beyond satisfaction metrics

 A lot of times, people talk about VOC and customer satisfaction as if they’re interchangeable.
 In part, that’s because of the runaway success of the Net Promoter Score methodology and similar customer satisfaction systems.
 And in part, it’s because customer satisfaction is indeed a crucial component of VOC programs.